 I did LNMATHP for a few years before I was able to do it full time, though.
 I worked every night and weekend for those three or four years trying to make it sound as good as I could with the equipment I had.
 It took a lot of hard work and all my free time.

 Can you tell us a bit about your Patreon exclusive shows and what they’re about?

-I do a few things on the Patreon.
-I now do weekly half hour bonus episodes of the regular LNMATHP shows.
-On top of that, I also do another Patreon only podcast called Hey, Y’all.
+I do a few things on Patreon.
+I now do weekly half-hour bonus episodes of the regular LNMATHP shows.
+On top of that, I also do another Patreon-only podcast called Hey, Y’all.
 It’s a weird stream of consciousness show where I blabber on about esoteric and existential garbage.
-I’m really into lucid dreaming, out of body experiences, and alien encounters.
+I’m really into lucid dreaming, out-of-body experiences, and alien encounters.
 So, I will often cover those topics.
-It started out as just an audio blog for behind the scenes stuff about my show, but evolved into a really weird and unique show.
+It started out as just an audio blog for behind-the-scenes stuff about my show but evolved into a really weird and unique show.
 Sometimes it gets really deep and I talk about a lot of personal stuff that others would probably never talk about or disclose.
-I’m a really open person and I think people are a little too closed off about their inner self.
+I’m a really open person and I think people are a little too closed off about their inner selves.
 It bums me out, honestly.
-I also curate some of my favorite old time radio mystery shows for the nerds like myself and provide exclusive merchandise and bonuses for the patrons.
+I also curate some of my favorite old-time radio mystery shows for the nerds like myself and provide exclusive merchandise and bonuses for the patrons.